vmware/terraform-provider-nsxt/website/docs/r/icmp_type_ns_service.html.markdown

 layout: "nsxt"
 page_title: "NSXT: nsxt_icmp_type_ns_service"
 sidebar_current: "docs-nsxt-resource-icmp-type-ns-service"
-description: |-
-  Provides a resource to configure NS service for ICMP on NSX-T Manager.
+description: A resource that can be used to configure an ICMP based networking and security service in NSX.
 ---

 # nsxt_icmp_type_ns_service